CU-NESS/distpy/README.txt

 Method copy(): Returns a deep copy of this DistributionList.
 Method __add__(other): Magic method allowing for two DistributionList objects to be combined using the '+' symbol.
 Method __eq__(other): Allows for equality checking of two DistributionList objects using the '==' symbol.
 Method modify_transforms(new_transform_list): Changes the transforms that define the relationship between the space in which points are returned (the untransformed space) and the space in which Distributions are defined (the transformed space).
-The argument should be a TransformList of length numparams (or something that can be cast to one using the cast_to_transform_list(key, numparams) method from the distpy.transform submodule).
+The argument should be a TransformList of length numparams (or something that can be cast to one using the TransformList.cast(key, numparams) method from the distpy.transform submodule).
 Method transformed_version(): Returns a version of this DistributionList where both the untransformed and transformed space of the new DistributionList are the transformed space of this DistributionList.
 Property transform_list: TransformList object defining the space in which parameters are returned from the underlying distributions.
 Property empty: True if and only if the DistributionList has no Distribution objects in it.